setasenarandata/painthings/README.md

 # painthings
-# Project Name

-This project is a backend application for managing posts and users.
+This project is a backend service for painthings app.
 It allows users to create and retrieve posts, as well as manage user accounts with different access levels for administrators and regular users.

 ## Table of Contents